76th Academy Awards: Ceremony information

 Billy Crystal hosted the 76th Academy Awards.

-In light of the record low viewership from the preceding year's ceremony, the Academy sought to make several changes and hire a new producer for the upcoming show.
-AMPAS announced that unlike previous years where the ceremony typically was held in either late March or early April, the festivities would be held in late February.
-AMPAS director of communications John Pavlik explained that the purpose of moving the telecast a month earlier was "to bolster the ceremony's sagging television ratings and protect the Oscar's status as the nation's pre-eminent awards event."
+In August 2002, AMPAS announced that starting with the 76th ceremony, the festivities would be held in late February as opposed to previous years where it was held in March or April.
+AMPAS director of communications John Pavlik explaining the purpose to "to bolster the ceremony's sagging television ratings and protect the Oscar's status as the nation's pre-eminent awards event."
 Despite several Academy officials denying such reasons, some industry insiders speculated that the earlier Oscar date was also implemented to mitigate the intense campaigning and lobbying during Oscar season put forth by film studios.
+In March 2003, the 76th ceremony was announced to take place on February 29, 2004.
 This marked the first time since the 14th ceremony that the awards were held outside the aforementioned time frame.

 In August 2003, the Academy hired film producer Joe Roth to oversee production of the ceremony.
 The following month, Roth recruited veteran Oscar host Billy Crystal to emcee the awards gala for the eighth time.
+In December 2003, Louis J. Horvitz was announced as a director of a telecast, for the eight time in his career.
 To stir interest surrounding the awards, Roth produced three trailers promoting the ceremony that each was set to different pop tunes (Madonna's "Hollywood", OutKast's "Hey Ya!", and Pink's "Get the Party Started").
 The trailers contained clips of previous ceremonies with slogans such as "Expected the unexpected" and "It's Oscar night" occasionally flashing between scenes.
 These promotional spots were shown at movie theaters, on several cable channels, and at participating Blockbuster stores.
 The Academy also granted talk show host Oprah Winfrey unprecedented access to rehearsals and meetings as part of a month-long series on her eponymous talk show covering behind the scenes preparation of the telecast.